-(a) A description of activities relating to the development, assessment, and validation of performance measures.
+1. A description of activities relating to the development, assessment, and validation of performance measures.

-(b) A description of significant abuses and deficiencies relating to the administration of programs and operations of the agency disclosed by investigations, audits, reviews, or other activities during the reporting period.
+2. A description of significant abuses and deficiencies relating to the administration of programs and operations of the agency disclosed by investigations, audits, reviews, or other activities during the reporting period.

-(c) A description of the recommendations for corrective action made by the inspector general during the reporting period with respect to significant problems, abuses, or deficiencies identified.
+3. A description of the recommendations for corrective action made by the inspector general during the reporting period with respect to significant problems, abuses, or deficiencies identified.

-(d) The identification of each significant recommendation described in previous annual reports on which corrective action has not been completed.
+4. The identification of each significant recommendation described in previous annual reports on which corrective action has not been completed.

-(e) A summary of each audit and investigation completed during the reporting period.
+5. A summary of each audit and investigation completed during the reporting period.

-(8) The inspector general in each agency shall provide to the agency head, upon receipt, all written complaints concerning the duties and responsibilities in this section or any allegation of misconduct related to the office of the inspector general or its employees, if received from subjects of audits or investigations who are individuals substantially affected or entities contracting with the state, as defined in this section.
-For agencies solely under the direction of the Governor, the inspector general shall also provide the complaint to the Chief Inspector General.
+(9)(8) The inspector general in each state agency shall provide to the agency head, upon receipt, all written complaints concerning the duties and responsibilities in this section or any allegation of misconduct related to the office of the inspector general or its employees, if received from subjects of audits or investigations who are individuals substantially affected or entities contracting with the state, as defined in this section.
+For state agencies under the jurisdiction of the Governor, the inspector general shall also provide the complaint to the Chief Inspector General.

-(9)(8) Each agency inspector general shall, to the extent both necessary and practicable, include on his or her staff individuals with electronic data processing auditing experience.
+(10)(9) Each agency inspector general shall, to the extent both necessary and practicable, include on his or her staff individuals with electronic data processing auditing experience.